swiss-itlabs/ng-utils/CONTRIBUTING.md

-# Contributing to itlabs
+# Contributing to itlabs/ng-utils

-This guideline is based on angular's [contributing guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md).
-If you are already familiar with angular's [contributing guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md) you can stop reading here.
+This guidelines is a simplified and adapted version of angular's [contributing guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md).
+Please read it before contributing, even if you are familiar with those of angular.

 ## Found a Bug?